pyrlkit/pyrlkit/README.md

 ## 🎈 Usage <a name="usage"></a>

-Documentation on the library will be made separately and hosted, it will be linked here in the future
+Documentation for the library will be created separately and hosted.
+It will be linked here in the future.

 ## ⛏️ Built Using <a name = "built_using"></a>
 - <a href = "www.pytorch.org">Torch</a>